How to Troubleshoot Merge Issues

 Pre-flight failed.
 Fix these issues before merging:

-1. Missing worktree for WP03.
-Expected at 017-feature-WP03.
-Run: spec-kitty agent workflow implement WP03
+1. Missing worktree for lane-b.
+Expected at 017-feature-lane-b.
+Run: spec-kitty agent action implement WP03

 Fix: Create the missing worktree using the agent workflow command:

-spec-kitty agent workflow implement WP03
+spec-kitty agent action implement WP03

-Target Branch Behind Origin
+Target Branch Not Synchronized With Origin

-git checkout main
+git fetch origin main

 Branch Does Not Exist